EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/04-batching-padding/Batching_Padding_Process.md

 ---

-## Why Optimize Batching and Padding?
+## Why Optimize Batching and Padding for VITS TTS?
 Optimizing batching and padding is crucial for:

 1. **Efficient Resource Utilization**: Maximizing GPU/CPU usage.